-Whilst Epclusa is not any better for treating G1 than Harvoni it is equal to, or better than, Sofosbuvir + Daclatasvir for treating the other genotypes.
+Whilst Epclusa is not any better for treating G1 than Harvoni it is equal to, or a little better than, Sofosbuvir + Daclatasvir for treating the other genotypes.

-Early research suggests that Sofosbuvir + Velpatasvir is slightly better than Sof+ Dac for treating Hep C genotype 3.
+Early research suggests that Sofosbuvir + Velpatasvir is significantly better than Sof+ Dac for treating Hep C genotype 3.

 However the big advantage of Epclusa is that a person does not need to know their genotype of Hep C to begin treating the virus because Epclusa will treat all genotypes of Hepatitis C thus removing the need to take the Hep C genotype test.

 For a lot of people this is a big saving in money terms because the test for genotype generally costs around US$260.

 Of course like all GILEAD products, with a price tag of around US$90,000 for 12 week's treatment Epclusa, is grossly overpriced and out of the reach of most people who need treatment for chronic Hepatitis C.

 Like all GILEAD products the aim is to sell Epclusa at a price that maximises profits and minimises access, so Epclusa is only affordable to people with top level health insurance or living in wealthy countries that can afford to include it in their National Health Services.

-For the other 150 million people with Hep C the generic Epclusa from India is the best option.
+For the other 100 million+ people with Hep C the generic Epclusa from India is the best option.

 The first generic Epclusa was made in Bangladesh using APIs of Sofosbuvir and Velpatasvir imported from China.

 These two generic versions of Epclusa were made by Beacon Industries (SOFOSVEL) and Incepta (PANOVIR)

-However whilst these products appear to be effective there is an issue with the drug Velpatasvir.
+However whilst these products appear to be quite effective there is an issue with the drug Velpatasvir.
 Like the Ledipasvir used in Harvoni Velpatasvir is very difficult for the body to absorb.

 That is to say Velpatasvir is essentially insoluble.